daos-stack/daos/docs/admin/administration.md

 To add a new server to an existing DAOS system, one should install:

 - A copy of the relevant certificates from an existing server.
-All servers must share the same set of certificate in order to provide services.
+All servers must share the same set of certificates in order to provide services.
-- A copy of the server yaml file from an existing server (DAOS server configurations should be homegenous) -- the `mgmt_svc_replicas` entry is used by the new server in order to know which servers will handle its SystemJoin request.
+- A copy of the server yaml file from an existing server (DAOS server configurations should be homogeneous) -- the `mgmt_svc_replicas` entry is used by the new server in order to know which servers should handle its SystemJoin request.

 The daos\_control.yml file should also be updated to include the new DAOS server.